OCamlverse/ocamlverse.github.io/content/documentation_guidelines.md

 language features, tooling features, and feedback from community.
 This document maintain a changelog to track these changes.

-## Structure

-This guideline will be separated into three sections:

-1. Writing documentation
-2. Generating documentation
-3. Putting documentation online

 # 1. Writing documentation

 ## Documentation <> Comments